Chemical and Biological Engineering

 CBEN308.
 HEAT TRANSFER.
 3.0 Semester Hrs.

-(II) This course covers theory and applications of energy transfer: conduction, convection, and radiation.
+This course covers theory and applications of energy transfer: conduction, convection, and radiation.
 Fundamentals of microscopic phenomena and their application to macroscopic systems are addressed.
 Course work also includes application of relevant numerical methods to solve heat transfer problems.
-Prerequisites: MATH225, grade of C- or better in CBEN307.
 3 hours lecture; 3 semester hours.
+Prerequisite: MATH225, grade of C- or better in CBEN307.

 View Course Learning Outcomes